bob-reis/hexstrike-ai/README.md

 # 3. Install Python dependencies
 pip3 install -r requirements.txt
+# 4. (Optional) Install BOAZ prerequisites for payload evasion
+cd BOAZ_beta
+bash requirements.sh
+cd ..

 ```

+> **BOAZ prerequisites:** Only required if you intend to use the payload evasion tools.
+> The script installs MinGW, NASM, LLVM obfuscators (Akira/Pluto), and other build dependencies.
+> Expect 20–30 minutes on first run.

 ### Installation and Setting Up Guide for various AI Clients: